dgraph-io/dgraph/wiki/content/deploy/ludicrous-mode.md

 {{% notice "note" %}}
 There are no transactions in Ludicrous mode.
 That is, you cannot open a transaction, apply a mutation, and then decide to cancel the transaction.
 Every mutation request is committed to Dgraph.
 {{% /notice %}}

+### How does it assign timestamps?

+In normal mode, every transaction gets a `start timestamp`, and upon commit, it gets a `commit timestamp`.
+The transactions are flushed when they receive the `commit timestamp`.
+In ludicrous mode, we assign a `commit timestamp` equal to the `start timestamp` and execute them instantly, which is why you don't need to send a commit request for mutation.
+One of the trades of using ludicrous mode is that the timestamps are assigned when they're ready to be committed, instead of following the arrival's order.

 ### Can you use Ludicrous mode in a highly-available (HA) cluster?